ruricolist/serapeum/REFERENCE.md

 ### `(values-vector vec)`

 Return the elements of VEC, a vector, as multiple values.
-This is to vectors what `vector-list` is to lists.
+This is to vectors what `values-list` is to lists.

 [View source](vectors.lisp#L38)